Exact testing with random permutations: Fixed transformations

-The proof of this result is analogous to the proof of Theorem \ref{basic}.
-Note that in Condition \ref{cond1} each set $G_i$ is an equivalence class of $\#G/m$ permutations that give the same test statistic.
-Such classes often exist.
-A simple application where Proposition \ref{basicexact} applies is the following.
-Consider a randomized trial where $X\in \mathbb{R}^{2n}$ and the test statistic is
+The proof of this result is analogous to the proof of theorem \ref{basic}.
+As an example where condition \ref{cond1} holds, consider a randomized trial where $X\in \mathbb{R}^{2n}$ and the test statistic is

-where $X_1,...,X_{n}$ are cases and $X_{n+1},...,X_{2n}$ are controls and all $X_i$ are independent and identically distributed under $H_0$.
+where $X_1,...,X_{n}$ are cases and $X_{n+1},...,X_{2n}$ are controls and all $X_i$ are independent and identically distributed under the null.
 Let If the observations are continuous then the set of $\alpha$ for which the test is exact is $\big\{ 0, 1/m,..., (m-1)/m \big\},$ reflecting the fact that there are $m$ equivalence classes of size $n!n!$ of permutations that always give the same test statistic.

-When the basic permutation test of Theorem \ref{basic} is conservative due to e.g. tied values, it can be made exact by rejecting with a suitable probability $a$ in the boundary case that $T(X)=T^{(k)}$, as \citet{hoeffding1952large} shows.
+The test of theorem \ref{basic} is often conservative when the data are discrete, since then condition \ref{cond1} is usually not satisfied.
+Moreover, in many cases, the value 0.05 is not in the set mentioned in proposition \ref{basicexact} and hence the permutation test for $\alpha=0.05$ is conservative, even if condition \ref{cond1} is satisfied.
+The test can be adapted to be exact by randomizing it, i.e. by rejecting $\hp$ with a suitable probability $a$ in the boundary case that $T(X)=T^{(k)}$ \citep{hoeffding1952large}.
 Here

 where